Asia School of Business

-Asia School of Business (ASB) is a partnership between MIT Sloan School of Management and Bank Negara Malaysia (the Central Bank of Malaysia).
-The partnership is a business school offering business administration related courses in the form of a 20-month full-time MBA program and executive education classes for students from Malaysia and around the world.
+ASB is a collaboration between MIT Sloan School of Management and Bank Negara Malaysia, the Central Bank of Malaysia, offering a flagship 12-month full-time MBA program and executive education classes for local and international students.
 Through the partnership, MIT Sloan and Bank Negara collaborate on academic program design, curriculum design, organizational design, admissions, and the administration of the Asia School of Business.

+ASB offers MBA, EMBA and Master in Central Banking programs.
 Courses at ASB are taught by MIT Sloan faculty and local ASB faculty, with the latter also serving as MIT Sloan International Faculty Fellows.
 Students study at both the MIT Sloan campus located in Cambridge, Massachusetts, and the ASB campus located in Kuala Lumpur.

+ASB Graduates will be granted Affiliate Alumni status under MIT Sloan, similar to partner school from Tsinghua University.

 History

 ASB was founded in 2015 by Zeti Akhtar Aziz, the former governor of Bank Negara Malaysia, and Professor Richard Schmalensee, Dean Emeritus of MIT Sloan.
 The school opened in 2016, offering a full-time MBA degree.
 The first cohort, the Class of 2018, arrived in Kuala Lumpur for orientation in Fall 2016.
 The inaugural graduation ceremony was held in Spring 2018.

 In 2019, ASB launched its MBA for Working Professionals program, a 22-month program designed in modular format for working professionals.

 In 2020, ASB merged with The Iclif Leadership and Governance Centre, forming the ASB Iclif Executive Education Center (Iclif).

 ASB moved into its new 30-acre campus in Kuala Lumpur in the second half of 2020.